If you can’t find an answer to your question below, contact us at email@example.com

 Can someone else pick up my packet?

 Yes they can, but they need some information from you in order to do so.
-Please refer to “Packet Pickup” for information.
+Please see the race info page for information.

 I’m coming from out of state – Can you mail me my packet?